How to apply

 Admission to the program requires the following:

-- a Bachelor's degree or equivalent in humanities or social sciences or the equivalent.
-The undergraduate level degree must include an independent written work corresponding to the Bachelor's thesis.
+- a Bachelor's degree in humanities or social sciences or the equivalent.
+The undergraduate level degree must include an independent written work corresponding to a Bachelor's thesis (15 credits).

 - Documented knowledge of English equivalent to English 6. (read more here).